nvinayvarma189/testing-release-tools/README.md

 $ git clone https://github.com/Bitergia/release-tools
 ```

-Move to the directory and install the software and the dependencies:
+Move to the directory and install the software and all its dependencies:

 ```
 $ cd release-tools